abrahammathews2000/mega/lightcurve_simulation/data_raw/readme.md

 The above code is dependent on: lightcurve_simulation/data_raw/batch_pll_lc_curve_generator.py
 - In this code you can work with EightBitTransit Parameters like, limb darkening law, velocity of objects, observation time, ...

+3. To first convert RGB images to single channel
+Use the code: lightcurve_simulation/data_raw/cnvt_rgb_to_gray.py